Angels Are The Highest Form Of Virtue:

 “I made a res…”

-“Well, I was thinking where I know for sure, the food is great.
+“Well, I was thinking…” She searched the parking lot to find her thought “…Where I know for sure, the food is great.
 It’s near my neighborhood just in case.
 It’s really fabulous.
 I haven’t eaten all day!”

 “Well, this restaurant is a taddd expensive.
 But we can go dutch.
 Look,” she stopped a little nervous, “I want to say right now.
 I don’t want anything written down.
 As of now, we’re just hanging…ok?”